Trump Remarks Eclipse Sessions' Talk Before Black Law Enforcement Group

 "It was heard around the country by the very communities that we're trying to build relationships with, and I believe it had an impact," said association President Perry Tarrant, who spoke at a news conference after meeting with Sessions.

-Tarrant's group confronted the attorney general about the president's off-the-cuff statement — saying it goes against what they stand for: fair and equal treatment.
+Tarrant's group confronted the attorney general about the president's off-the-cuff statement — saying it goes against what the group stands for: fair and equal treatment.

 "We have to take this opportunity to underscore the value of civil rights, and the requirement of all law enforcement to behave professionally and protect everyone's civil rights, whether they're in custody or not," Tarrant said.